acearchive/legacy-artifact-action/README.md

 ### History mode

-Sometimes, the contents of an artifact file change.
+Sometimes, the contents of an artifact file changes.
 For example, a file containing a transcription might be replaced with a more accurate one.
 However, because IPFS uses content-based addressing, links to files don't always necessarily point to the latest version of that file.
-To ensure that these links never go dead, it's prudent to not just host the content *currently* in Ace Archive, but all the content that's *ever* been in Ace Archive.
+To ensure that old links never go dead, it's prudent to not just host the content *currently* in Ace Archive, but all the content that's *ever* been in Ace Archive.
 Because artifact files are version controlled using git, we can do this fairly easily.

 In `history` mode, the commit history of the repository is traversed and each version of each artifact file is pulled from the commit history.
-However, in this mode, the syntax of artifact files are not validated, and invalid artifact files are skipped silently.
-Otherwise, an invalid artifact file that is committed to the repository and then fixed in a subsequent commit would cause the action to fail.
+However, in this mode, invalid artifact files are skipped silently.
+Otherwise, an invalid artifact file that is committed to the repository and then fixed in a subsequent commit would cause the action to fail, which we don't want.

-This mode is useful for hosting artifacts from the archive in bulk, including previous versions of artifact files containing files that are no longer in the working tree.
+This mode is useful for hosting artifacts from the archive in bulk, including previous versions of artifact files that are no longer in the working tree.
 Keep in mind that, by default, [actions/checkout](https://github.com/actions/checkout) only fetches one commit, so you'll want to set `fetch-depth: 0` in its input parameters to fetch the entire commit history.